RESEARCHING LEGISLATIVE HISTORY

 A copy of Senate Amendment No. 1, which adds the new language concerning jury instructions, is found in the Senate Journal for June 23, 1987 and may also be obtained from the State Archives.

-A tape of the House Judiciary II Committee hearing on May 7, 1987 is available from the Office of the Clerk of the House.
-The tape, however, contains no discussion of the jury instruction requirement because that language was added later by Senate amendment.
-As previously noted, tapes are not available for Senate committee hearings.
+A recording of the House Judiciary II Committee hearing on May 7, 1987 is available from the Office of the Clerk of the House.
+The recording, however, contains no discussion of the jury instruction requirement because that language was added later by Senate amendment.
+As previously noted, recordings are not available for Senate committee hearings.

 The search of the legislative history of House Bill 2591 has so far proved fruitless.
 That is not necessarily the end of the story, however.
-Often in the legislative process, proposed language will migrate from bill to bill as the sponsor looks for a way to pass the proposal out of both houses.
-Therefore, you need to search further.
+Often in the legislative process, proposed language will migrate from bill to bill as the sponsor looks for a way to pass the proposal out of both chambers.
+This may be revealed through additional searching.

 The Senate sponsor of House Bill 2591 indicated in floor debate that Senate Amendment No. 1, which contained the jury instruction language, was the same as Senate Bill 1377 of the 85th General Assembly.
 A search of the Legislative Synopsis and Digest indices and synopses also would have indicated this.
 Thus, the next step is to compile a legislative history of Senate Bill 1377 because it contained language identical to that in Senate Amendment No. 1 to House Bill 2591.

-If a search of Senate Bill 1377 also proves fruitless, look through the Digest indices for the same as well as one or more previous General Assemblies.
+If a search of Senate Bill 1377 also proves fruitless, a search of the Legislative Synopsis and Digest indices for the same as well as one or more previous General Assemblies may help.
 As is often the case with legislative proposals, the language may have been around for several years before becoming law.
 Somewhere along the way someone may have said or done something significant with respect to the jury instruction issue.

 As the example shows, compiling a legislative history requires thoroughness and persistence.
-Although the search may not yield positive results, it is nevertheless worth the effort because occasionally you will find something that will aid in interpreting a statute.
+Although the search may not yield positive results, it is nevertheless worth the effort because occasionally the search reveals something that aids in interpreting a statute.

-Note: A version of this article appeared in the Illinois Bar Journal, Vol. 84, No. 4, April 1996.
+Note: A version of this page appeared in the Illinois Bar Journal, Vol. 84, No. 4, April 1996.

-Some other resources concerning researching Illinois legislative history are the following:
+Other websites with resources concerning researching Illinois legislative history: